 The term shall include every sale of tangible personal property which is used or consumed or to be used or consumed in the performance of any activity classified as a “sale at retail” or “retail sale” even though such property is resold or utilized as provided in (a), (b), (c), (d), (e), or (f) of this subsection following such use.

-The term also means every sale of tangible personal property to persons engaged in any business that is taxable under RCW 82.04.280(1)(a), (b), and (g), 82.04,290, and 82.04.2908.
+The term also means every sale of tangible personal property to persons engaged in any business that is taxable under RCW 82.04.280(1)(a), (b), and (f) , 82.04,290, and 82.04.2908.

-“Sale at retail” or “retail sale” also means every sale of tangible personal property to persons engaged in any business activity which is taxable under .050(1)(g).
+“Sale at retail” or “retail sale” also means every sale of tangible personal property to persons engaged in any business activity which is taxable under .050(1)(g

-The term "sale at retail" or "retail sale" includes the sale of or charge made for personal, business, or professional services including amounts designated as interest, rents, fees, admission, and other service emoluments however designated, received by persons engaging in the following business activities:
+Except as provided in subsection (14) of this section, the term "sale at retail" or "retail sale" includes the sale of or charge made for personal, business, or professional services including amounts designated as interest, rents, fees, admission, and other service emoluments however designated, received by persons engaging in the following business activities:

-Information technology training services, technical support, and other services including, but not limited to, assisting with network operations and support, help desk services, in-person training related to hardware or software, network system support services, data entry services, and data processing services; or
+(i) Information technology training services, technical support, and other services including, but not limited to, assisting with network operations and support, help desk services, in-person training related to hardware or software, network system support services, data entry services, and data processing services;

+(ii) For purposes of this subsection (3)(a), “data processing service” has the same meaning as in subsection (6)(b)(ii)(B) of this section.
+Data processing does not include the service described in subsection (6)(b)(ii)(A) of this section; or

 Custom website development services.
 For the purposes of this subsection (3), "website development services" means the design, development, and support of a website provided by a website developer to a customer; or

-Investigation, security services, security monitoring services, and armored car services including, but not limited to, background checks, security guard and patrol services, personal and event security, armored car transportation of cash and valuables, and security system services and monitoring.
-This does not include locksmith services; or
+Investigation services, security services, security monitoring services, and armored car services including, but not limited to, background checks, security guard and patrol services, personal and event security, armored car transportation of cash and valuables, and security system services and monitoring.
+This does not include locksmith services.
+For the purposes of this subsection (3)(c), "investigation services" means providing investigation, detective, and personal background check services including private detective services, background check services, fingerprint services, bounty hunting services, private investigation services, lie detection and polygraph services, missing person tracing services, and skip tracing services.

+(i) Except as provided in (d)(ii), (iii) and (iv) of this subsection (3), temporary staffing services;

-Temporary staffing services.
-For the purposes of this subsection (3), "temporary staffing services" means providing workers to other businesses, except for hospitals licensed under chapter 70.41 or 71.12 RCW, for limited periods of time to supplement their workforce and fill employment vacancies on a contract or for fee basis; or
+(ii) Temporary staffing services do not include staffing services provided to hospitals licensed under chapter 70.41 or 71.12 RCW, for limited periods of time to supplement their workforce and fill employment vacancies on a contract or for a fee basis.

+(iii) Temporary staffing services also do not include paymaster services to the extent amounts received from such services are deductible under RCW 82.04.43393.

+(iv) "Temporary staffing services" do not include staffing services utilized by hospital-based clinical providers to supplement their fulfillment of hospital contracts for professional services and that are utilized for limited periods of time to supplement hospital staffing;

+(v) For the purposes of this subsection (3)(d):

+(A) "Temporary staffing services" has the same meaning as "staffing service" in RCW 82.04.540, which does not include services merely rendered by an independent contractor unless the services rendered by the independent contractor meet the definition of "staffing service."

+(B) "Paymaster services" has the same meaning as in RCW 31 82.04.43393; or